 International Law Commission’s Articles on State Responsibility 2001, Article 24.

-Updated Backgrounder on Proposals for Amendment of the ICSID Rules are available here, and the fourth working paper is available here.
+Updated Backgrounder on Proposals for Amendment of the ICSID Rules, and the fourth working paper is available here.

 This publication is introductory in nature.
 Its content is current at the date of publication.
 It does not constitute legal advice and should not be relied upon as such.
 You should always obtain legal advice based on your specific circumstances before taking any action relating to matters covered by this publication.
 Some information may have been obtained from external sources, and we cannot guarantee the accuracy or currency of any such information.